Welcome to our Arrhythmia Training Center providing definitions, practice drills, quizzes, lessons and interactive guides.

 Several types of tests may be employed to reveal certain arrhythmia symptoms and to diagnose arrhythmias: electrocardiograms,

 holter monitors, event monitors, stress tests, echocardiograms, electrophysiology studies, head-up-tilt-table tests and cardiac catheterization.
 Here we provide training tools focused on electrocardiograms.
-We provide these free training tools:
+We provide these training tools:

 - Arrhythmia Introduction Course